nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 #### Per section default time frames ####

-Section default time frames **SHALL** be configurable, by the provider, to be easily amendable if required in response to First of Type (FoT) feedback
+Section default time frames **MUST** be configurable, by the provider, to be easily amendable if required in response to First of Type (FoT) feedback.

 {% include custominfocallout.html content="**Information:** Section default time frames to be reviewed following FoT feedback." type="warning" %}